tobegit3hub/pirate/README.md

   * Lightweight UI for private registry's information like images/configuration
   * Readonly mode to be used anonymous
-  * (TODO) link to internal/external web sites for more detail information for each image
+  * link to internal/external web sites for more detail information for each image

 For quick start, checkout the [demo website](http://96.126.127.93:9527/).